veilcrm/veilcrm.github.io/blog/posts/intro-to-ai-crm.md

 ---
 title: Introduction to AI CRM - Bridging Web3 and Customer Engagement
 date: 2025-01-09
-author: Veil Team
+author: Veil CRM Team
-tags: [AI, CRM, Web3, Blockchain, Customer Engagement]
+excerpt: The convergence of artificial intelligence and blockchain technology is revolutionizing how businesses interact with their customers...
 ---

 # Introduction to AI CRM: Bridging Web3 and Customer Engagement